zhangster12/Obsidian-BJJ-Notes/Positions/J-point.md

 - Stepping past the hip line.
 - Controlling the knee while keeping the legs out of range of the hands.
 - Maintaining heavy pressure on the ribs or hip.
+# Escape
+- If the guard player is unable to pummel their outside leg and frame at the shoulder, they can bring their knees by pummeling underneath the passer’s armpit.
 # Links
 ## Escapes
 ## Guards